Cdishop/website/content/rec_reading/index.md

->"It is what you read when you don't have to that determines who you will be when you cannot help it." - Oscar Wilde
+>"It's what you read when you don't have to that determines who you will be when you can't help it." - Oscar Wilde

 ------
 ------